harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 `cabal install --lib base containers random random-shuffle`

 Versioning is a whole other topic.
-We aren&rsquo;t using any unstable features of these packages, so I&rsquo;ve not suggested pinning any particular versions, but just know it&rsquo;s often useful to do so do avoid dependency hell.
-A good package manager will help you here in a real project (I use Nix for everything).
+We aren&rsquo;t using any unstable features of these packages, so I&rsquo;ve not suggested pinning any particular versions, but just know it&rsquo;s often useful to do so do avoid dependency hell in a real project.
+A good package manager<sup><a id="fnr.2" class="footref" href="#fn.2" role="doc-backlink">2</a></sup> (Cabal, Stack, Nix, others) will help you here.

 Alright, so say we&rsquo;ve got our `tetris.hs` blank slate.
 This is going to be a single-file program, so we&rsquo;ll put everything into a monolithic `Main` module.
+This isn&rsquo;t great practice for serious projects, but for our purposes we can keep everything in `Main`.

 {% highlight haskell %}
 :{
--- Every Haskell source file begins with a module definition like this. module Main where
+-- Every Haskell source file begins with a module definition like this.
+-- In your own project, you might have submodules like `module Server.API.Payments where` -- to reflect the boring pragmatism of real-world engineering.
+-- This would typically live at the path `lib/Server/API/Payments.hs` -- In a Cabal project, this monolithic file would live in `app/Main.hs`. module Main where
 :}
 {% endhighlight %}

-I&rsquo;ll spell out each import we&rsquo;re using explicitly:
+I&rsquo;ll spell out each import we&rsquo;re using explicitly<sup><a id="fnr.3" class="footref" href="#fn.3" role="doc-backlink">3</a></sup>:

 {% highlight haskell %}
 :{
 -- There are lots of Map-related methods; a qualified import avoids naming -- clashes, and means we can look things up using `M.lookup` rather than -- simply `lookup`.
--- Ignore the 'Strict' for now - laziness/strictness is out of scope here. import qualified Data.Map.Strict as M
+-- Ignore the 'Strict' for now - laziness/strictness is a large and separate topic. import qualified Data.Map.Strict as M
 :}
 {% endhighlight %}